 So how do we change this?

-“Making this film was a real honour; having the opportunity to provide much desired visibility to queer parenthood, in all the forms they manifest in, has been a pleasure,” said Queer Possible Film Director, Ksenia Kulakova.
+“Making this film was a real honor; having the opportunity to provide much-desired visibility to queer parenthood, in all the forms they manifest in, has been a pleasure,” said Queer Possible Film Director, Ksenia Kulakova.

 “This film existing in the mainstream has the potential to mean so much to so many people.
 As a young, queer person myself, seeing this opens a world of possibility as to what family can look like.
 Seeing queer families on screen sends the message that our community is capable of overcoming everything and are allowed joy, family, love.
 No longer on the periphery, included, our little film is so important.”

 “Our film is a window into homes that are built on pride, intention, and possibility.”

 In an effort to create a kinder and more accepting representation of family, we’re celebrating the launch of our film with an all-day, live event on Peanut Pods on June 16th 2021.

 For every person that joins we’ll be donating $1 to Family Equality, an organization that advances legal and lived equality for LGBTQ+ families, and for those who wish to form them, through building community, changing perspective, and driving policy change.

 The event aims to encourage meaningful conversation and connections across queer parenthood experiences.

 Hosted by prominent LGBTQIA+ voices including Tess Holiday, Nette Archangel, and Christina Bailey, discussion topics will range from mental health and sexuality to navigating the perinatal system and inclusivity amongst professionals.